GMartigny/settlement3/logs.md

 ## 06/09/2023 Where to begin ?

 After being settled in 😏, I can finally start the dev.
 Problem is, I have no idea where to go from here.
 My first task would be to create a simple, yet powerful enough view framework.
 I love Vue/Svelte one file component, but that would mean writing a template parser and I don't think that's a good idea.
 I'm more leaning onto a template string style component like React JSX.
 Then, the issue is how to make reference to a node inside the component.
-Finally, the best solution was inspired by Vue [``h``](https://vuejs.org/guide/extras/render-function.html) function with some memoization to reduce unnecessary renders.
+Finally, the best solution was inspired by Vue [`h`](https://vuejs.org/guide/extras/render-function.html) function with some memoization to reduce unnecessary renders.
 Holy cow, [Nested vanilla CSS](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_nesting/Using_CSS_nesting) ?
 This allows me to easily style to a component using JS.
 I add a simple event listener logic to top it off.
 For now the code is still a mess, but with a better separation of concern, I think I'm on the right tracks.
 Oh, and I quickly configured an eslint.

+## 15/09/2023 Inspiration

+I didn't get the chance to work as much as I wanted on this because I was busy with other projects (namely [Pencil.js](https://github.com/pencil-js/pencil.js)).
+But while playing Rimworld, I started to feel the similarity with what I want to achieve with Settlement.
+Obviously, I don't intend to go as deep nor as complex.
+The thing that really stroke me was the narrative part of Rimworld.
+Even if Settlement is gonna be way simpler, I feel like it could engage player if it's able to generate stories (plural).
+That would need a lot of variety, but not so much complexity.